 Taxes in Canada

-Paying Canadian income tax depends on a number of factors, one of which is residency.
-An individual is considered a Canadian tax resident if they are in the country for longer than 183 days a year.
-Expats who are tax residents in Canada will be taxed on money earned anywhere in the world.
-Those who are not considered tax residents will only be required to pay income tax on money earned in the country.
+Paying Canadian income tax depends on several factors, one of which is residency.
+You are considered a Canadian tax resident if you stay in the country for more than 183 days a year.
+As a tax resident, you will be taxed on money earned anywhere in the world.
+If you are not a tax resident, you’ll only be taxed on income earned within Canada.

 Expat Health Insurance